-\Up to 3 extra credit points may be earned by completing extra credit assignment(s).
+\Up to 3 extra credit points may be earned by completing extra credit assignment(s) if extra credit assignments are assigned.
+It is not a guarantee that there will be extra credit assignments.

 \\Any assignment that does not meet at least 50% of the minimum length requirement will receive an automatic zero.